 The quiet (blue) line depicts the SHARP parameters during the quiet period of an AR.
 The green line depicts the SHARP parameters of active regions that are available in the combined SHARPs data but do not have any flares associated with them in the GOES flare list.
 For the active regions present in the GOES flare list, we also visualized the distribution of the SHARPs during B-flares to investigate if B-flares could serve as a ```surrogate'' for quiet time.
 The red curve depicts the exact time interval of a B-flare as described by the GOES flare list, and the purple line expands the interval by 24 hours before and after the start and end times, respectively.

-This plot shows that the distribution of a few SHARPs differs depending on whether it is during a quiet period or when there is activity.
-In particular, the distribution of MEANGAM, MEANSHR, and SHGRT45 suggests that there are indeed differences in the behavior of active regions depending on what time period they are in.
-To better generalize the behavior of active regions, it may be beneficial to incorporate quiet time data of active regions as well.
+This plot shows that the distribution of a few SHARPs differs between quiet periods and periods of activity.
+In particular, the distributions of MEANGAM, MEANSHR, and SHGRT45 suggest that active regions exhibit different behavior across time periods.
+To better generalize the behavior of active regions, it may be beneficial to incorporate quiet-time data from active regions as well.